Understanding Semantic SEO & Using Structured Data to Add Meaning to Content

 Schema.org is very expansive.
 There are all sorts of ways we can customize our structured data beyond the scope of Google’s SERP feature gallery.
 As we’ve discussed so far, the more semantics we can create, the better.
 Being diligent about marking up as much of your content as possible is a great way to get a leg up over your competitors.

-Representing Multiple Types of Things on a Page
+Representing Multiple Entities and Types on a Page

 Using Separate Objects